If you’ve been using your Instax camera for a while, you might wonder how to tell when the camera is running low or is out of film.

 When you load a new cartridge into the camera, the frame counter on the back of the camera will show a S. This means you will need to press the shutter button to eject a black piece of paper (the film cover) that protects the film from light when you load it into the camera.
 After the black paper has ejected, the frame counter will start at 10 and count down to 0 (or zero).
 Once the frame counter reaches 0, then it is time to replace the film pack with a a fresh film pack of film.

-Read this article for more information about why your Instax says SOpens in a new tab. on the back of the camera.
+Read this article for more information about why your Instax says S on the back of the camera.

 How to Tell if There Is film in my Instax Mini 7s?

 To know if there is still film in your camera, check the small window on the back of the camera next to the viewfinder.
 If the window has a yellow stripe in it, then the camera is loaded with a film cartridge.
-If there is no yellow stripe then camera is empty and needs a fresh film pack of Instax Mini sheet filmOpens in a new tab. to take images.
+If there is no yellow stripe then camera is empty and needs a fresh film pack of Instax Mini sheet film to take images.

 Remember not to open the film door on the back of your Instax Mini 7s camera if the yellow strip is there in the film indicator window and the film counter says anything other than 0 or S. This will expose the film in the camera unnecessarily to light and ruin the film in your camera.